 Before you can apply for your Practical Driving Test, you must first pass both parts of the theory test.

-To take the test you must take with you both parts of your licence (photocard & paper counterpart).
+To take the test you must take with you your photo licence.
 If you have an old style licence with no photo ID, you must bring a valid passport with you.
 This is the only other form of photo ID that will be accepted.
 If you fail to do so you will not be allowed to take the test.

 Once you have been registered at reception you will enter the examination room, where there is strictly no talking.
 If you have a problem during the test then raise your hand and wait for assistance.

 The first part of the theory test is multiple choice.
 You use a touch screen computer and you have to answer 50 questions.
 Before you start you’ll be given instructions on how the test works and given the option of a practice run.
 Once you have finished the practice then the timer starts for the actual test.
 Some questions have more than one answer so be sure to read the questions carefully.
 To pass this section you must answer 43 or more of the questions correctly.
 You are allowed 57 minutes to complete part 1.